BCNet: Bronchus Classification via Structure Guided Representation Learning: Method

-\textbf{(3) Voxel-wise Convolution Feature.} To obtain voxel features, we train a UNet (Stage 2 in Fig.~\ref{pipeline}) to predict the category of each bronchus branch.
+\paragraph{Voxel-wise Convolution Feature} To obtain voxel features, we train a UNet (the upper part in Fig.~\ref{network:bcnet}) to predict the category of each bronchus branch.
 A 3D feature map is produced from the penultimate layer of the UNet.
-We extract $K$ convolution features from the feature map according to the $K$ voxel's coordinate of each bronchial fragment, and aggregate them to a vector of length $C \times K$, where $C$ is the channel of the feature map ($C=24$ by default).
+For each bronchial fragment, we locate the $K$ voxels that are nearest to the above-mentioned $K$ points and extract the convolution features from the feature map according to each voxel's indices.
+The \textit{voxel-wise convolution feature} of the bronchial fragment is defined as the combination of the $K$ features and has a length of $C \cdot K$, where $C$ is the channel number of the last but one feature map ($C=24$ by default) of the UNet.
+Thus, the size of a voxel-wise convolution feature is $24 \times K$.